Catastrophic Injury Attorneys in Chicago

 Catastrophic injuries are among the most debilitating and life-changing incidents a person can experience.
 The worst part is, far too many catastrophic injuries are caused by other people’s negligence and wrongdoings.
 That’s why it’s of the utmost importance to hold the responsible parties accountable for their actions by pursuing maximum compensation to cover the damages.
 Although money can’t change what happened, it can surely help victims get back on their feet and move forward.

 For these reasons and more, you can trust Cogan & Power, P.C. to represent your best interests and only settle for what you need and deserve.
-Schedule a free consultation at (312) 436-0731 to learn more!
+Schedule a free consultation at (312) 477-2500 to learn more from our Chicago catastrophic injury lawyers!

 - Burn injuries: Burn injuries arise from many sources besides fire, such as chemical burns, light burns, and radiation burns.
 Poor maintenance, defective equipment, medical malpractice, motor vehicle accidents, and other incidents can lead to such injuries.